polcak/jsrestrictor/website/README.md

 The JShelter website uses [Weblate](https://hosted.weblate.org) to manage translations.
 The `website/i18n/` directory contains a set of scripts to automate translation management, and the website build process (`make html`) runs these to synchronise the most recent updates to the translations on Weblate.
 Translators shouldn't need to worry about the internals as the build process should take care of everything; for more involved operations such as adding languages, updating the source files and others, here is a rundown of the translation pipeline.

+### Adding a new language

+To add a new language to the website,
+- pelicanconf
+- base files on weblate branch

+### Applying translations

-### 1. Generate the translation source files
+### Updating the Weblate string list

-The `build_po_files.sh` script scans the Markdown content files and groups all the strings into `.po` files.
-The files are placed inside the `website/i18n/en/` directory.
+When there are updates to the site content, Weblate needs to be updated to provide the new strings for translation.

+First, run the `i18n/build_po_files.sh` script, which will generate PO files inside the `i18n/en/` directory.
 This process uses the `md2po` command from the [mdpo](https://mondeja.github.io/mdpo/latest/) Markdown parsing package.

-This step is necessary when there are changes to the source content (e.g. updating a post or page) to make sure the new strings will show up on the Weblate interface.

-NOTE/TODO: Uploading the `.po` files to Weblate needs to be done manually through the Weblate web UI.
-We intend to automate this part but there are a couple of bugs to deal with to make this feasible.
+The resulting files can be uploaded to Weblate to update the string list.
+Right now this upload needs to be done manually on a per-component basis, but the following links will take you directly to each component's page so you can upload the appropriate PO file: [Website](https://hosted.weblate.org/projects/jshelter/website/en/#upload) (pages.po), [Blog Posts](https://hosted.weblate.org/projects/jshelter/website-posts/en/#upload) (posts.po) or [Wrappers](https://hosted.weblate.org/projects/jshelter/website-posts/en/#upload) (wrappers.po).

 ### 2. Download the latest translations